 Create jobs from the Jobs page to sync data from the required source objects like Conversations, Company, and Contacts with Gainsight.
 Create a dataset from one source object, and similarly create as many datasets as you need to create a Job.
-For more information, refer to the Preparation of Connector Jobs in the Additional Resource section at the end of this article.
+For more information, refer to the Jobs List Page in the Additional Resource section at the end of this article.

 Note: (Optional) You can create multiple data jobs, as required.
 If the data jobs in a connection are dependent on each other, create a Job chain and configure the schedule to the Job Chain.
 For more information, refer to the Job Chain Page in the Additional Resource section at the end of this article.

 Merge two datasets together and create an output dataset.
 For example, you can merge Conversations and Company objects to know about the general issues faced by individual companies with their details and work on them to provide a better customer experience.
-For more information on Merge, refer to the Preparation of Connector Jobs in the Additional Resource section at the end of this article.
+For more information on Merge, refer to the Jobs List Page in the Additional Resource section at the end of this article.

 In the Direct Mapping, you should map fields from the output dataset to the target object in the field mappings.
 Data sync happens from the source fields of the external system to the target fields of Gainsight, based on the configured field mappings.
-For more information on Direct Mapping, refer to the Preparation of Connector Jobs in the Additional Resource section at the end of this article.
+For more information on Direct Mapping, refer to the Jobs List Page in the Additional Resource section at the end of this article.